We hesitated to install a draft beer system, but we finally installed a pressurized water system instead. Here are the main features:

 We use the following switch for the water pump and for the cargo lights; we really like the design and the “feel” of it:

-We splurged on a very nice Dometic sink with integrated folding faucet & folding glass lid (model VA7306, Buy from eBay).
+We splurged on a very nice Dometic sink with integrated folding faucet & folding glass lid (model VA7306, Buy from Amazon).
 We already covered the installation into the cabinet in our Sink & Stove Cabinet article.
 The sink comes with two ½” MPT fitting (one for cold water, one for hot water), but we’re only using the cold water fitting (make sure to plug the unused fitting with an end cap to prevent spillage!
 Yes, we learnt that the hard way…).

 Grey Water Tank